kaneoriley/bunyan/README.md

  * DEBUG:  Threshold for `android.util.Log.DEBUG` / `log.debug()`
  * TRACE:  Threshold for `android.util.Log.VERBOSE` / `log.trace()`

-Any logs with a lower priority than the value passed to `init()` will not be passed along to any appenders.
+Any logs with a lower priority than the value specified will not be passed along to any of the loggers.

-There are 4 values for `TagStyle`:
+There are 4 acceptable values for `tagstyle`:

  * RESTRICTED:  Restrict to 23 characters (suggested maximum for `Log`)
  * SHORT:       The enclosing class simple name, i.e. `MyActivity`